NadiraNipa/Customer-Shopping-Behaviour-Analysis/README.md

 🧠 Key Insights

-Female customers generated slightly higher average revenue.
+Female customers generated slightly higher average revenue

-Products with discounts still attracted high spenders.
+Discounted items attracted high spenders

-Subscribers showed stronger long-term purchasing behavior.
+Subscribers demonstrated higher long-term value

-Age groups 25–40 contributed the largest share of revenue.
+Age groups 25–40 contributed the largest share of revenue

-Express shipping users tended to spend more per order.
+Express shipping users tended to spend more per order

 🌟 Business Recommendations

 Promote subscription benefits to increase retention

-Enhance loyalty programs for returning customers
+Strengthen loyalty programs for returning customers

-Feature top-rated products in marketing campaigns
+Highlight top-rated products in marketing campaigns

-Review discount strategies for revenue optimization
+Reassess discount strategy for optimal margins

-Target high-value age groups with focused promotions
+Focus promotions on high-value age groups

 🙏 Credits

 This project was inspired by a YouTube tutorial on customer shopping behavior analysis.
-All code has been fully rewritten, adapted, and implemented using MySQL instead of PostgreSQL, with independent visualizations and workflow improvements.
+All code has been fully rewritten, adapted, and implemented using MySQL instead of PostgreSQL, with independent visualizations and workflow enhancements.